Krystal Jung: 2013–2017: SM The Ballad, collaborative music work, and acting career

-2014–present: SM The Ballad, acting career and label changes

 In 2014, Jung joined the ballad group SM the Ballad, initially formed by SM Entertainment in 2010.
 On the group's 2nd album Breath, she sang the Japanese version of the title track "Breath" with TVXQ's Changmin.
 She also sang a duet with Exo's Chen titled "When I Was...
 When U Were...".
 Jung performed her duet with Chen live at the S.M.
 The Ballad Joint Recital on February 12.
 In June, Jung, along with her sister Jessica, was featured in the reality show, Jessica & Krystal.
 The show took on a more close and personal side of the two sisters, addressing their public image and sisterly bond.

 Later in the year, Jung got her first leading role in the SBS's drama My Lovely Girl, alongside Rain.
 She portrayed a girl who moves from the countryside to Seoul to pursue a music career and ends up meeting a fateful love during the process.
 Commenting on Jung's work attitude, Director Park Hyung-ki stated "Despite taking on a difficult character, she shows her determination to pull it off through her gaze to the point you can see sincerity in Krystal when she's in front of the camera."
 She released a solo single "All of a Sudden" for the drama's OST.
 At the Baeksang Arts Awards, Jung won the "Most Popular Actress" award in the television category for her role in the drama.
+She also released "Say Yes"' for the Make Your Move soundtrack, featuring her sister, Jessica, and Exo's former member, Kris.

 In 2015, Jung starred alongside actor Seo Jun-young in a 10-minute film entitled, Listen To My Song for W Korea's 10th anniversary.
-Jung was also cast in leading roles in an upcoming Chinese movie, titled Unexpected Love along with EXO's Lay; and in the Chinese drama Graduation Season alongside Deng Lun.
+Jung was also cast in leading roles in an upcoming Chinese movie, titled Unexpected Love along with Exo's Lay; and in the Chinese drama Graduation Season alongside Deng Lun.

 On February 12, 2017, it was reported that Jung would release the collaboration single "I Don't Wanna Love You" with Glen Check's member June One Kim.
 The song was revealed for the first time on February 14 at the re-opening of a clothing store in Seoul, and then be released online at midnight KST on February 15.
-In July, Jung starred in tvN's drama spin-off of the Korean manga Bride of the Water God.
-The same year she starred in the black comedy drama Prison Playbook, produced by Reply PD Shin Won-ho; she received good reviews for her performance.
+In July, Jung starred in tvN's drama spin-off of the Korean manhwa Bride of the Water God.
+The same year she starred in the black comedy drama Prison Playbook, produced by Reply PD Shin Won-ho, where she played a cheerful and determined medical student and the ex-girlfriend of the main character.
+She received good reviews for her performance.
 Jung was named 'Woman of the Year' by GQ Korea.